Yuriy Gladyr

-Yuriy Gladyr (Юрій Гладир; born 8 July 1984) is a Ukrainian professional volleyball player with Polish citizenship (since 14 January 2013), a former member of the Ukraine national team.
-At the professional club level, he plays for Jastrzębski Węgiel.
+Yuriy Gladyr (Юрій Гладир; born 8 July 1984) is a Ukrainian professional volleyball player with Polish citizenship (since 14 January 2013), who plays as a middle blocker for Aluron CMC Warta Zawiercie.
+Gladyr is a former member of the Ukraine national team.

 Career

-Clubs
+Club

 Gladyr spent the 2008–09 PlusLiga season, playing in AZS Politechnika Warszawska.
-In 2009 he moved to ZAKSA Kędzierzyn-Koźle.
+In 2009, he moved to ZAKSA Kędzierzyn-Koźle.
 In the 2010–11 PlusLiga season he achieved his first silver medal of the Polish Championship.
 On 12 March 2011 ZAKSA, including Gladyr, achieved a silver medal of the CEV Cup.
 In the 2011–12 PlusLiga season he gained a bronze medal after winning matches with Jastrzębski Węgiel.
 On 27 January 2013 he won the Polish Cup.
 In the 2012–13 PlusLiga season, Gladyr achieved his second silver medal of the Polish Championship, in the final his team lost to Asseco Resovia.
 On 16 March 2014 he won the Polish Cup with ZAKSA.
 In 2015 he extended his contract with the club.
 In 2016 he left ZAKSA and joined PGE Skra Bełchatów.